SAditya-310/Taskmanager-final/README.md

 ---

-A full-stack MERN project demonstrating how **data structures can improve productivity tools**.
+A full-stack MERN project showing how data structures can improve productivity tools.